Acute and Chronic Pain (Part 2)

 Alternative forms

-NICE the national body for evidence and safety in the UK is reviewing the overuse of pain killers for chronic pain can cause problems.
+NICE, the national body for evidence and safety in the UK, is reviewing the overuse of painkillers for chronic pain can cause problems.

 Summary of points to remember